-1. Starting at the Key Options menu, select Lock.
+1. Starting at the Key Options | menu, select Lock.

 - 2. Press SEL.

-- Tap Key appear in the display windows.
+- Tap Key appears.

 - 3. Tap the keypanel key you want to lock on.

 The key turns green with white trim.
 This indicates the key is locked on.
 A red key indicates the key is locked off, which means the user cannot turn the key on or off. - 4.
 Press CLR to exit the menu structure.